Skhmt/pihole_display/README.md

 	sudo crontab -e

-If it asks, enter "1" for nano.
+If it asks, enter "1" for the "Nano" editor.
 On a new line at the bottom, enter:

 	@reboot sudo /home/myusername/pihole/bin/python3 /home/myusername/stats.py &